 Stirring the patriotic spirit

 In 1846 J.L.
-Runeberg wrote a poem as the prologue to The Tales of Ensign Ståls (Vänrikki Stoolin tarinat), an epic poem describing the events of the Finnish War (1808–1809).
-According to legend Runeberg’s friend Fredrik Pacius made the music to the poem in 15 minutes.
-It eventually became Finland’s national anthem ‘Maamme-laulu’.
-And it was Runeberg’s aim to stir the national Finnish patriotic spirit.
-Runeberg is considered the First Great Finn and his status became that of ‘national poet’.
+Runeberg wrote a poem as the prologue to The Tales of Ensign Stål, an epic poem describing the events of the Finnish War (1808–09).
+According to legend, it took Runeberg’s friend Fredrik Pacius 15 minutes to compose music to go with the poem.
+It eventually became Finland’s national anthem; Runeberg’s did indeed aim to stir Finland’s patriotic spirit, more than half a century before independence.
+He came to be regarded as Finland’s national poet.

 The great lady

-Bake your own Runeberg’s cakes
+Bake your own Runeberg cakes

-By Carina Chela, February 2016
+By Carina Chela, February 2016, updated January 2018